Lucyjpjones/lj-fscr/README.md

 - **Profile**
     - `crispy forms` used for elegant formatting.
     - `Forms` used to display users personal details.
-    - A `table` has been used to display the users order history displaying order number, order date and order total.
+    - A `table` has been used to display the user's order history displaying order number, order date and order total.
 There is also a button 'view order details' which links to the checkout success page showing the specific order details.

 <ins>**Authorisation**</ins>

-All authorisation pages including register, login and logout have been implemented through django allauth account.
+All authorisation pages including register, login and logout have been implemented through Django allauth account.
 CSS styling has been applied to ensure pages match the sites overall design spec.
-- `Social login` has been implemented through django allauth soicalaccount giving the user the option to login through google, facebook or twitter.
+- `Social login` has been implemented through Django allauth socialaccount giving the user the option to login through Google, Facebook or Twitter.

 ### **To do list**